Beau Brummell: In London society

 Although he was now a civilian, Brummell's friendship with (and influence over) the Prince continued.
-He became a noted figure in fashion and adopted a habit of dress that rejected overly ornate clothes in favour of understated but perfectly fitted and tailored bespoke garments.
+He became a noted figure in fashion and adopted a habit of dress that rejected overly ornate clothes in favour of understated but perfectly fitted and tailored bespoke garments; this was the moment of the so-called Great Male Renunciation seen across Europe.
 His daily dress was similar to that of other gentlemen in his time, based upon dark coats and full-length trousers (rather than knee breeches and stockings).
+It is believed that around this time Brummell and his tailor (whom he shared with the Prince Regent) Jonathan Meyer (later Meyer & Mortimer) of Conduit Street, collaborated to produce what was to become the contemporary trouser – a garment, it is alleged, that Brummell subsequently introduced to London society and that has remained standard gentleman’s attire ever since.
 Above all, Brummell favoured immaculate shirt linen and an elaborately knotted cravat.
 This mode of cravat-wearing has been described as Brummell's chief innovation.

 Brummell took a house on Chesterfield Street in Mayfair and, for a time, managed to avoid the nightly gaming and other extravagances frequent in such elevated circles.
 Where he refused to economise was on his dress: when asked how much it would cost to keep a single man in clothes, he was said to have replied: "Why, with tolerable economy, I think it might be done with £800", at a time when the average annual wage for a craftsman was £52.
 Additionally, he claimed that he took five hours a day to dress and recommended that boots be polished with champagne.
 This preoccupation with dress, coupled with a nonchalant display of wit, was referred to as dandyism.

-Brummell put into practice the principles of harmony of shape and contrast of colours with such a pleasing result that men of superior rank sought his opinion on their own dress.
+Brummell put into practice the principles of harmony of shape and contrast of colours with such a pleasing result that men of superior rank sought his opinion on their own dress:

-The Duke of Bedford once did this touching a coat.
-Brummell examined his Grace with the cool impertinence which was his Grace's due.
-He turned him about, scanned him with scrutinizing, contemptuous eye, and then taking the lapel between his dainty finger and thumb, he exclaimed in a tone of pitying wonder, "Bedford, do you call this thing a coat?"

 His personal habits, such as a fastidious attention to cleaning his teeth, shaving, and daily bathing exerted an influence on the ton—the upper echelons of polite society—who began to do likewise.
 Enthralled, the Prince would spend hours in Brummell's dressing room, witnessing the progress of his friend's lengthy morning toilette.

+In June 1811 he was one of the guests at the Carlton House Fête held to celebrate the beginning of the Regency era.

 Cricket

-While studying at Eton, Brummell played for the school's first eleven; although, he is said to have once terrified a master there by asserting that he thought cricket was "foolish".
+While studying at Eton, Brummell played for the school's first eleven, although he is said to have once terrified a master there by asserting that he thought cricket was "foolish".
 He did, however, play a single first-class match for Hampshire at Lord's Old Ground in 1807 against an early all-England cricket team.
 Brummell made scores of 23 and 3 on that occasion, leaving him with a career batting average of 13.00.